 \section{Application to Real Phase Curves}

 In section \ref{sec:gcm_test}, we test the performance of our 2D retrieval schemes against synthetic data.
-We find that we can accurately constrain the abundance of H$_2$O from synthetic data simulated from a GCM, provided that the temperature model is flexible enough to approximate the thermal structure of the GCM atmosphere.
+We find that we can accurately constrain the abundance of H$_2$O and CH$_4$ from synthetic data simulated from a GCM, provided that the temperature model is flexible enough to approximate the thermal structure of the GCM atmosphere.
 We now apply the retrieval schemes to the observed \textit{HST}/WFC3 and \textit{Spitzer}/IRAC phase curves of \cite{stevenson_spitzer_2017}.
 We again look at the spectral fits and the retrieved chemical abundance and thermal structure.

-We plot the phase curves generated from the means of the posterior distributions of model parameters in Fig. \ref{fig:real_compare_phase_curves}.
-The model fits to the real data are worse than the model fits to the synthetic data, partly due to the fact that we did not add noise to our synthetic data.
-Furthermore, there are several interesting points of comparison with the fits to synthetic data.
-First, in the case of real data, model 1 can fit the phase curves almost as well as model 2, whereas in the case of synthetic data model 1 fits the phase curves markedly worse than model 2.
+We plot the phase curves generated from the medians of the posterior distributions of model parameters in Fig. \ref{fig:real_compare_phase_curves}.
+The model fits to the real data are worse than the model fits to the synthetic data, partly because we do not add random noise to our synthetic data.
+Furthermore, there are two interesting points of comparison with the fits to synthetic data.
+First, in the case of real data, model 1 can fit the phase curves almost as well as model 2, whereas in the case of synthetic data, model 1 fits the phase curves markedly worse than model 2.
 The reason that model 1 cannot fit the synthetic data is because the GCM used to generate the data has a hot region that is significantly narrower in longitudinal extent than the width of dayside region in model 1, which is fixed at 180$^{\circ}$.